Discover this and other centuries-old traditions of the Tower of London

 The Constable's Dues has never become just a symbolic ceremony.

-Once delivered to the Queen's House the barrel is opened and the wine enjoyed!
+Once delivered to the King's House the barrel is opened and the wine enjoyed!

-Image: Naval officers from 'HMS Richmond' deliver the barrel to the Queen's House during a Constable's Dues ceremony on 15 May 2017.
+Image: Naval officers from 'HMS Richmond' deliver the barrel to the King's House (then the Queen's House) during a Constable's Dues ceremony on 15 May 2017.

 One of the first recorded royal salutes to be fired from the Tower of London was on Whit Sunday 1533 to mark the coronation of Anne Boleyn, King Henry VIII’s second wife.